ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ### Step 6: Installing Php

-In addition to the `php` package, you'll need `php-mysql`, a php module that allows php to communicate with MySql-based databases and you'll also need `libapache2-mod-php` to enable apache to hanlde php files.
+In addition to the `php` package, you'll need `php-mysql`, a php module that allows php to communicate with MySql-based databases and you'll also need `libapache2-mod-php` to enable apache to handle php files.
 Core php packages will automatically be installed as dependencies.

-* To install these 3 packages at once, run:
+* To install these 3 packages at once, run the following command:

 ```bash
 sudo apt install php libapache2-mod-php php-mysql